D-Day (board game): Reception

 In Issue 51 of Games & Puzzles (August 1976), Nick Palmer called this "one of the classic wargames, first produced over a decade ago and still frequently played."
 He noted that "All the 'classics' have similar rules and are noted for high excitement and rule clarity levels, but relatively little historical detail."
 Palmer advised the German player that if the Allies could not be destroyed on the beaches, to immediately and rapidly withdraw to the western defenses to have any chance of winning the game.
 Palmer gave the game an Excitement level of 4 out of 5.

+In The Playboy Winner's Guide to Board Games, game designer Jon Freeman pointed out that, although D-Day was a classic, "it does have its weaknesses.
+The game is inherently slow-paced: The defensive nature of the struggle, (the delaying tactics of the Germans, the defense based Combat Results Table, and the fortifications and terrain) combines with low movement factors to hinder a quick Allied march to the Rhine."
+Freeman advised, "players looking for a quick game had best look elsewhere."

 Writing for Washingtonian in 1980, R. B. McArthur noted that "Avalon Hill's Afrika Korps, Stalingrad, D-Day, and Battle of the Bulge cover World War II in Europe pretty thoroughly.
 They are mostly popular with teenagers; those who actually fought in the war tend to find them jarringly inaccurate."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman thought that the rule changes made in the 1977 version vastly improved the game, saying, "The 1977 version did a really good job of clarifying the rules, gave the HQ units something to do [as part of a far more reasonable supply system], and, through the use of Allied airpower and the strategic movement, finally allowed some of those fairly 'mobile battles in central France.'"
 He concluded by giving it an Overall Evaluation of "Good".